 - Loud music at live concerts

-- Motorcycles and MRT trains
+- Prolonged motorcycles and MRT trains

-- Live firing during army training
+- Live firing during army

 - Lion dance